blockchain-unica/rosetta-smart-contracts/contracts/htlc/README.md

 The Hash Timed Locked Contract (HTLC) involves two users, allows one participant to commit to a secret and reveal it afterwards.
 The commit is the Keccak-256 digest of the secret (a bitstring).
-Upon contract creation, the committer:
+At contract creation, the committer:
 - deposits a collateral (in native cryptocurrency) in the contract;
 - specifies a deadline for the secret revelation;
 - specifies the receiver of the collateral, in case the deposit is not revealed within the deadline.

-Upon contract creation, the HTLC allows two actions:
+After contract creation, the HTLC allows two actions:
 - **reveal**, which requires the caller to provide a preimage of the commit, and tranfers the whole contract balance to the committer;
 - **timeout**, which can be called only after the deadline, and